three diverse and spectacular biomes including the temperate Falkland

 now time to disembark in Ushuaia, but with memories that will accompany

 Ortelius (Expedition, 108-guests)

 Ortelius offers a comfortable hotel standard, with a u-shaped, a bar and a lecture room.
 Our voyages are primarily developed to offer our passengers a quality exploratory wildlife program, trying to spend as much time ashore as possible.
 As the number of passengers is limited to approximately 116 on the Ortelius, flexibility assures maximum wildlife opportunities.
 Ortelius carries 10 zodiacs

 (Click image to view Ship details)

-transfer from the airport to the hotel on the day prior to embarkation;
+transfer from pick-up point to the vessel on the day of embarkation, in

 group transfer from the vessel to the airport in Ushuaia (directly

 miscellaneous service taxes and port charges throughout the programme.

 cancellation and personal insurance (which is strongly recommended).